Kris Bryant Player Props: Rockies vs. Mets

 Kris Bryant At The Plate

-- Bryant is hitting .268 with six doubles, five home runs and 18 walks.
+- Bryant is batting .268 with six doubles, five home runs and 18 walks.

+- In 66.0% of his 47 games this season, Bryant has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Bryant has had at least one RBI in 27.7% of his games this season (13 of 47), with more than one RBI three times (6.4%).
-He has also accounted for three or more of his team's runs in one contest.
+- Bryant has had an RBI in 13 games this season (27.7%), including three multi-RBI outings (6.4%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.